bdjunayed/The-Skull/README.md

 ### If you have an exsiting Node projet:

+Download the zip file from GitHub.
+Copy the contents of the “sass” folder (feel free to remove everything else).
-.
-Copy the skull-css folder inside your projects scss folder and, .
-Import the skull-css/skull-css-custom.scss inside your app.scss. `@import "./skull-scss/skull-css-custom";` .
-Install Susy `npm install --save-dev susy`
+Paste files inside your projects "scss" folder (whatever you call it)

+Import the skull-css/skull-css-custom.scss inside your app.scss. `@import "./skull-scss/skull-css-custom";`
+Install Susy

 ## Development and Contributing